Bullet bike rider arrested after allegedly fleeing Logan police, UHP troopers at high speed | Gephardt Daily

 On Sunday, a motorcycle matching the same description, also with a blond man driving, was reported as attempting to evade Utah Highway Patrol troopers, the statement says.

 “The troopers were able to stop the motorcycle and driver.
 The driver was identified as Kaleb Holderness.
 Kaleb was found to have a denied driver license and no motorcycle endorsement.
 The motorcycle was not registered and not insured.
-Kaleb told troopers he lives in the Logan are but his driver license shows a Tooele address.”
+Kaleb told troopers he lives in the Logan area but his driver license shows a Tooele address.”

-Holderness was ordered held without bail, and booked on suspicion of:
+Holderness was booked on suspicion of:

 - Failure to stop or respond at command of police, a third-degree felony